 The lower courts in this case held that DNA evidence could only be used postconviction to exclude the defendant.
 But that ignores the full power of DNA evidence.
 Some kinds of forensic testing are useful primarily for excluding a given suspect.
 Blood typing, for instance, has conclusive probative value only insofar as a given suspect's blood type does not match the blood type of the perpetrator.
 Thus, if the perpetrator's blood or semen reveals blood type A, and the suspect is type B, this is conclusive evidence that the suspect is innocent.
-But if the perpetrator and suspect share type A, then blood typing proves little because type A is common in the general population.
+But if the perpetrator is type A and the suspect is also type A, then blood typing proves little because type A is so common in the general population.

 Like blood typing, DNA can conclusively prove a suspect's innocence by excluding that suspect as the source of blood or semen found at a crime scene.
 But the similarities end there, because DNA testing has other characteristics that dwarf the probative value of blood typing.
 First, DNA is found in many different kinds of biological material, not just bodily fluids.
+See U.S. DEPT. OF JUSTICE, NATIONAL INSTITUTE OF JUSTICE, NATIONAL COMMISSION ON THE FUTURE OF DNA EVIDENCE, POSTCONVICTION DNA TESTING: RECOMMENDATIONS FOR HANDLING REQUESTS 21-22 (1999).
 Second, DNA can be extracted from much smaller samples than are necessary for blood typing.
+Id. at 23, 24.
 Third, and most pertinent to Alley's case, DNA can provide conclusive proof through means other than simply excluding a known suspect from highly probative crime scene evidence.
 Unlike blood typing, DNA can be used to match an unknown person to crime scene evidence, thereby conclusively establishing not only the suspect's innocence but also the true perpetrator's identity.
+Id. at 28.
 This section elaborates on the different ways in which DNA can reveal the truth.